 - Go on a field trip to a city or state government building.
 Get a tour, sit in the meeting hall, and meet with representatives about an issue the students care about.

-Write a paragraph summary and opinion of the documents and processes in the Constitution.
+Write a paragraph summary and opinion of what it means that we are the people referenced in the Preamble to the Constitution.

 Strand PHIL.I Definitions of Philanthropy